 Dismissal of tenured faculty for sufficient cause and dismissal of probationary or annually contracted faculty for sufficient cause, during the term of their appointments, shall be governed by this article.

-A tenured faculty member shall not be dismissed from his/her appointment except for sufficient cause, nor shall a faculty member who holds probationary or temporary appointment be dismissed prior to the written terms of his/her annual appointment except for sufficient cause.
+A tenured faculty member shall not be dismissed from their appointment except for sufficient cause, nor shall a faculty member who holds probationary or temporary appointment be dismissed prior to the written terms of their annual appointment except for sufficient cause.
 Sufficient cause shall include, but not be limited to, the following:

 Aiding, abetting or participating in: